Josakko/DiscordReverseShell/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 License - see the [LICENSE](https://github.com/Josakko/DiscordReverseShell/blob/main/LICENSE) file for details

-・Selling this **Free** stealer is forbidden
+- Selling this **Free** stealer is forbidden
-・If you make a copy of this/or fork it, it **must** be open-source and have credits linking to this repo
+- If you make a copy of this/or fork it, it **must** be open-source and have credits linking to this repo

 ## Need Help?